stefanoobonetto/embedded_project_2023/README.md

 We have setup a unilateral UART connection because it was enough for our project, but it' easily implementable a bilateral communication between the two devices.

 ### Display
-The graphic part is composed basically by the function that allow us to print elements in the LCD screen:
+The graphic part is composed basically by the functions that allow us to print elements on the LCD screen:
 <ul>
 	<li>The graphicsInit() function setup the LCD screen and projects the WELCOME screen.</li>
 	<li>The graphics_first_menu() function projects the menu screen.</li>